curl/everything-curl/libcurl/names.md

     curl_easy_setopt(easy, CURLOPT_IPRESOLVE, CURL_IPRESOLVE_V6);

-## Name resolver backends
+## Name resolver back-ends

-libcurl can be built to do name resolves in one out of these three different ways and depending on which backend way that is used, it gets a slightly different feature set and sometimes modified behavior.
+libcurl can be built to do name resolves in one out of these three different ways and depending on which back-end way that is used, it gets a slightly different feature set and sometimes modified behavior.

-1. The default backend is invoking the "normal" libc resolver functions in a new helper-thread, so that it can still do fine-grained timeouts if wanted and there will be no blocking calls involved.
+1. The default back-end is invoking the "normal" libc resolver functions in a new helper-thread, so that it can still do fine-grained timeouts if wanted and there will be no blocking calls involved.